 Breakdown Survival Pistol/Rifle: Built to be manufactured from parts available to almost anyone, the breakdown survival rifle is a modular weapon built to be able to be deconstructed into smaller pieces.
-The components can be built on almost any fabber, and may be disguised as everyday goods to avoid arms restrictions and be carried into secure areas.
-Both the pistol and rifle share the same caliber and central mechanics; the main adjustments are barrel length and the addition of a foregrip and stock.
-The rifle is loaded via stripper clip, rather than a removable magazine.
+The components can

 It takes thirty seconds to assemble the components into a pistol, and sixty to assemble a rifle.
 Silencers and smartlinks are available for breakdown guns, but are not capable of being disguised as other objects.
 They can also be built with caliber modifications, but not any other weapon mods.
 [Low]